 I generated concept solutions, as well as assisted in market and technical research for this Google X Investigation.

 Featured on Backchannel

 This device came out of a collaboration with Jisho Roche Adachi at The Exploratorium.
 It is a small and simple platform for short animations in the form of a Stroboscopic Prayer Wheel.
 The basic structure of the prayer wheel consists of an acrylic tube with laser cut plywood end caps.
 The end caps contain bearings which allow it to spin freely while the handle and central post with strobe circuitry remain stationary.
 By taping different paper strips with an eight image series onto the device, an animation can be created when the body of the wheel is rotated.

-The guts of the wheel are a 555 timer based control circuit and three LEDs were mounted above the control plate and ping pong balls were stuck over them to act as diffusers.
+The guts of the wheel are a 555 timer based control circuit and three LEDs with ping pong ball diffusers mounted above the control plate.
 The control circuit has a reed switch which is triggered by a series of eight magnets embedded in the lower end cap.
-A weight consisting of washers and felt disks to prevent damage to the acrylic was added, making it possible to spin the wheel by tipping your wrist slightly similar to a traditional Tibetan Prayer Wheel.
+A weight consisting of washers and felt disks to prevent damage to the acrylic were added, making it possible to spin the wheel by tipping your wrist slightly similar to a traditional Tibetan Prayer Wheel.

 I developed the Retroscope for a project put on by Harrell Fletcher at The Exploratorium called "The Best Things in Museums Are the Windows" which involved walking through the Bay Area landscape.